Dunlag/Dunlag/README.md

 🔧 I'm all about exploring new tech, constantly learning, and working on cool projects.
 When I'm not coding, I'm into video games, music, superhero movies, Star Wars, and traveling.

 🌱 Right now, I'm diving into both frontend and backend development.
-I'm learning things like Node.js, Docker, PHP, and JavaScript to build full-stack apps.
+I'm learning things like Node.js, Pyhton, React, Docker, PHP, and JavaScript to build full-stack apps.

 -----